Penlee lifeboat disaster: Cultural references

 The disaster has been the subject of several songs.
 English folk singer and songwriter Seth Lakeman wrote the song "Solomon Browne", which appears on his 2008 album Poor Man's Heaven.
 The CD reissue of the Anthony Phillips' album Invisible Men includes "The Ballad of Penlee" about the incident.
 Paul Sirman, a Kentish folk artist who specialises in songs of the sea recorded the incident in his song "Solomon Browne" which appears on his album One For All.
 Kimber's Men, a sea shanty group, recorded "Don't Take The Heroes" on their CD of the same name.
 Local band Bates Motel based in Hayle included a song "The Last Wave", about the disaster on their album Anorak.

 In 2015, Cornish-American singer-songwriter Jim Wearne's album Half Alive in Wallaroo featured the track "The Boys of Penlee", written by fellow Cornish bard Craig Weatherhill, and featuring Weatherhill playing mellotron whose haunting choir sound ends the song with the line "For those in peril on the sea", from the popular sailors' hymn.
 Simon Dobson wrote a test piece for brass band entitled "Penlee" about the incident.

 Neil Oliver devotes a chapter to the disaster in his 2008 book Amazing Tales for Making Men out of Boys.
 It also features in his book The Story of The British Isles in 100 Places.

 Great Western Railway named unit 802008 RNLB Solomon Browne in a ceremony at Penzance TMD on 13 April 2019.

 To commemorate the 40th anniversary, a docudrama, Solomon Browne, written and narrated by Callum Mitchell and featuring recorded testimonies from relatives of some of the lifeboat crew, was broadcast on BBC Radio 4 on 20 December 2021.

 Also in December 2021 Mousehole FC also opened their new stand named "The Solomon Browne Stand".

+For the 2025 Christmas special of Mortimer & Whitehouse: Gone Fishing, Bob and Paul visit Mousehole and go fishing from the boat of one of the victim's sons.
+They discuss the disaster.